 Sure, Ferdinand Porsche often gets the credit for the Volkswagen Type 1, but let’s not forget he had a huge team working for him during its development.
-Among his employees was Erwin Komenda, who first met Porsche while working as a designer at Steyr in the late 1920s.
-When Porsche left Steyr and began his own automotive engineering firm, Komenda followed him.
+Among his employees was Erwin Komenda, who first met Porsche while employed as a designer at Steyr in the late 1920s.
+When Porsche left Steyr and began his own automotive engineering and consultuation firm, Komenda followed him.
 He became the head of the the bodywork design department, a position he would hold until his death in 1966.

-Early in his career with Porsche he designed the body of what would become the Volkswagen Beetle.
+Early in his career with Porsche, he designed the body of what would become the Volkswagen Beetle.
 He also played a primary role in the design of the Auto Union Type P racing car and the Cisitalia race car.
 Around that same time, just after World War II ended, Komenda began work on a very special project under direction of Ferdinand’s son Ferry.